A Brief Collection of Moments

 The 2025 Ariel Bybee Endowment Prize Winner in dance was England-born, Switzerland-based choreographer Vanessa Cook.
 Her resulting work, A Brief Collection of Moments explored the power of a single voice to inspire collective movement and creation.

-With artistic collaboration from other composers, visual artists, and poets, the contemporary ballet was a poignant reflection on the possibilities and potential of the human spirit.
+Set to original music by composer Dylan Findley, with poetry by Darlene Young, and visual art by Michelle Nixon and Justin Wheatley, the contemporary ballet was a high-caliber collaboration and a poignant reflection on the possibilities and potential of the human spirit.

 In partnership with